n4lsjhamradio/uv-k5-firmware-custom-cw-05-to-45wpm/README.md

+# N4LSJ's High Speed mod for the NR7Y mod..
+2026-06-09

+This repository only does one thing (so far) - Allows the user to go from 05 to 45 WPM.

 # NR7Y's CW mod for the egzumer firmware

 This repository builds on the egzumer codebase by adding a set of features specifically for CW operators.